MechWarriorOnline/issue-tracker/README.md

 ## Goals of this issue tracker
 Given the limited reources of a company as small as PGI, the intended purposes of this issue tracker are:
-1. To serve as a crowd-sourced, objective, transparent means to record bugs as well as very specific small-to-medium QoL (Quality of Life) suggestions in a central and organized way, distinct from the existing subreddits and forum.
+1. To serve as a crowd-sourced, objective, transparent means to record bugs and very specific small-to-medium QoL (Quality of Life) suggestions in a central and organized way, distinct from the existing subreddits and forum which are geared towards large flashy features.
+(If enough users start contributing here, perhaps this rule might be relaxed in the future.)
 2. To indicate to PGI, via the number of issue-upvotes, how to prioritize bug fixes.
 3. To indicate to PGI, via the number of issue-upvotes, how to prioritize QoL suggestions.